jhueckelheim/AutoMAD/README.md

 ## What happens under the hood?
 The AutoMAD layers compute the full Jacobian by creating a cartesian-basis seed vector for each trainable parameter.
 Forward propagation is implemented in terms of existing torch functions, so hardware acceleration tends to work out of the box.
 The glue layer has to combine the computed Jacobian of the predecessor layers with the gradient of the successor layers to compute the gradient of the predecessor layers.
 The `backward()` function is used to store these gradients in the appropriate places in all layers.

 ## What works, what doesn't
-Not all layer types exist in AutoMAD, and the list is constantly growing.
+Not all layer types are in AutoMAD, the list is still growing.
 Also, there is not yet a functional `Rev2Fwd` layer.

+There is experimental support for a randomized version of the forward mode, which doesn't require computing the full Jacobian and is thus much cheaper.
+See for example this paper, https://arxiv.org/pdf/2202.08587 for the idea.
+Unlike previous work that we're ware of, AutoMAD can combine randoized forward mode with conventional back-propagation, which allows computing exact gradients for some layers and approximate gradients for others.